alex6zam/wordpress-GCP/README.md

 # wordpress-GCP

-To create the Cloud Filestorage instance with the fileshare used in the code use something like this:
+To create the Cloud Filestore instance with the fileshare used in the code use something like this:

 $ gcloud filestore instances create nfs-server-2 \
       --project=myproject \